Xyris marginata: Similar species

-Xyris operculata can be differentiated from Xyris marginata by its slender and erect leaves, as opposed to the spring-like leaves of Xyris marginata.
-In addition, Xyris operculata has three stamens reduced to hairy tufts in addition to its three regular stamens.
-Xyris muelleri has leaves curling upwards, which are pointed at the ends.
-The petals have consistent margins.
-Xyris tasmanica has consistent margins similar to Xyris muelleri, however, it does not have leaves close to the head of the flower.
+Altitude is a significant factor in identifying the species in the field, as other Tasmanian Xyris species generally lack the resilience to survive at high altitudes.
+X. operculata can be differentiated from X. marginata by its slender, erect leaves, distinguishing it from the spring-like, spiralled leaves of X. marginata.
+Additionally, X. operculata features three stamens reduced to hairy tufts alongside its three regular stamens.
+X. muelleri has leaves that curl upwards and are pointed at the ends, with petals that have consistent, smooth margins.
+X. tasmanica shares the consistent margins of X. muelleri but lacks leaves close to the flower head.